 Photo taken on Sept.
 22, 2013 shows the Russian embassy to Syria in Damascus, capital of Syria.
 (Xinhua/Zhang NaiJie)

-The Russian embassy in Damascus has been shelled several times since Moscow started to participate in anti-terrorist operations in Syria in September 2015.
+The Russian embassy in Damascus has been shelled several times since Moscow started to participate in anti-terrorism operations in Syria in September 2015.

-Russia has so far withdrawn the majority of its troops from the war-torn country.
-It is still supporting anti-terrorist and humanitarian missions there.
+Russia has withdrawn most of its troops from the war-torn country.
+However, it still supports anti-terrorism and humanitarian missions there.